liip/RMT/README.md

         tag-prefix : "v_"
     post-release-actions: [vcs-publish]

-### Using semantic versioning on master and simple versioning on topic branches
+### Using semantic versioning on master and simple versioning on topic branches, markdown formatting for changelog

     _default:
         vcs: git